LewisHein/Splines.jl/README.md

 ## Installation

-Installation should be just as for any unregister julia package
+Installation should be just as for any unregistered julia package